project-oak/oak/oak_channel/SPEC.md

 The recipient MUST perform the following validation on a received message:

-- The protocol version for all frames MUST be 1
+- the protocol version for all frames MUST be 1
-- All frames MUST have the same message length specified
+- all frames MUST have the same message length specified
-- All frames MUST have the same invocation ID specified
+- all frames MUST have the same invocation ID specified
-- The body length of each frame MUST NOT exceed 4,080
+- the body length of each frame MUST NOT exceed 4,080
-- If the frame is not the last frame of the message, the body length MUST be exactly 4,080
+- if the frame is not the last frame of the message, the body length MUST be exactly 4,080
 - the frame number of the first frame of a message MUST be 0
 - the frame number of any subsequent frames for the same message MUST be 1